ktravers/ktravers.github.io/_posts/2015-02-16-configuring-a-sick-bash-prompt.md

   local       CHAR="⚡"
 {{ "{% endhighlight " }}%}

 I'm partial to the dark PRO theme for OSX Terminal, and I used the colors above to end up with a cyan prompt, purple git branch / status, and white command line text.
+Check out [this source](https://wiki.archlinux.org/index.php/Color_Bash_Prompt#List_of_colors_for_prompt_and_Bash) for more color options.

 ###ASCII Characters